Image by Zigmars Berzins from Pixabay

 No matter who you are or what you do, you likely experience stress in your normal life.
+It’s important to reduce the effects of stress to live a longer healthier life.
 There are endless things that can contribute to stress, and it may seem as though it’s just a fact of life that you have to deal with.

 Thankfully, the truth is that while you may not be able to completely avoid stress, you can understand it better and set yourself up to reduce the negative effects it can have on your life and health.

 Keep reading to learn more about a holistic approach to reducing the effects of stress.

 Reduce the effects of Stress: What is stress and how does it affect your health?